deargle/deargle.github.io/_security_assignments/lab_physical_security_scavenger_hunt.md

 # Item 11: Enter a Pre-approved Restricted Area by Disguise

 For example, use a clipboard or fake ID.
+You can combine this one with #5.